Tailoring high precision polynomial architected material constitutive responses via inverse design: Results

-Within the aforementioned bounds, we suggest that any nonlinear force-displacement path should be achievable through this exploitation of geometry, even those which elsewhere in literature have been achieved through other mechanisms, mechanical or otherwise (\textit{e.g.}, magnetism, etc.).
+Within the aforementioned bounds, we suggest that a wide range of qualitatively different nonlinear force-displacement paths, which can be fit by a polynomial (as a function of displacement/strain), should be achievable through this exploitation of geometry, even those which elsewhere in literature have been achieved through other mechanisms, mechanical or otherwise (\textit{e.g.}, magnetism, etc.).
 Further, while these qualitative design guidelines are helpful, we look herein to topology optimization techniques to refine the design process for more exact targeted nonlinear behaviors.